Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 ## `spectator_camera_attachment`

-<GUID> of component or <PLAYER COLOR> of pointer which spectator camera will follow when spectator_camera_follow_attachment is ON.
+&lt;GUID&gt; of component or &lt;PLAYER COLOR&gt; of pointer which spectator camera will follow when spectator_camera_follow_attachment is ON.

 USAGE: `spectator_camera_attachment [value] OR spectator_camera_attachment -e`